-Eating has far-reaching health benefits and consequences for individuals, societies, and the planet.
+Eating has far-reaching health consequences for individuals, societies, and the planet.
+These consequences can be positive or negative depending on our patterns and choices.
 The following exercise can help you to bring more awareness to your eating behaviors, while helping you to cultivate present-moment awareness.

-- 1. Find the most comfortable eating position for your body, facing your food. - 2.
+- 1. Sit comfortably, facing your food. - 2.
 Minimize distractions.
-Avoid screens (e.g., phone, computer, television), background noise, print materials, and other stimuli. - 3.
+Avoid screens (e.g. phone, computer, television), background noise, print materials, and other stimuli. - 3.
 Note your internal state. - Do you feel hungry?
 Thirsty? - What is your emotional state-happy, sad, angry, frustrated, anxious, exhausted, energized, or neutral? - 4.
 Regard what is on the table in front of you.
 Try not to label it as anything specific; rather, ask questions: - How does it look?
 Is the color bright, dull, varied, or uniform? - Does it appear hot, warm, or cold? - Does it appear dry or moist? - Do you detect an aroma from the food?
 How would you describe this aroma? - 5.
-Take the first bite.
+Take the first bite. - 6.
+Put down whatever is in your hand-the food and/or your utensil.
+Note preliminary aspects of your experience with this first bite of food, including the following: - Temperature.
+Frozen, cold, cool, warm, hot, or super-hot?

-- 6. Put down whatever is in your hand-the food and/or your utensil.
-Note the first aspects of your experience with this bite of food, including the following: - Temperature.
-Frozen, cold, cool, warm, hot, or super-hot? - Texture.
+- Texture.
 Is it soft, firm, chewy, creamy, brittle, light, or dense? - Flavor.
 Is it mild, bland, sour, sweet, savory, salty, spicy, pungent, or rich? - Intensity.
 Mild, moderate, or extreme? - 7.
 Take the first swallow. - Is the food easy or difficult to swallow? - How does this food feel passing from the mouth, to the esophagus, to the stomach? - 8.
 Now take the next bite.
-With each bite, consider your ongoing experience with this food. - Continue to note the temperature, texture, flavor, and intensity. - How does this food feel in your stomach? - How do you feel, looking at the remainder of your portion? - At what point do you begin to feel full by this food?
-At what point do you feel entirely full by this food? - At what point do you decide to stop eating this food? - 9.
-After eating, note how you feel. - Do you feel hungry, thirsty, satisfied, full, or overly full? - What is your emotional state? - Notice with kindness and compassion: this isn't about judging or changing our experience in this moment.
-We are simply bringing awareness to our physical and emotional states in this practice. - 10.
+With each subsequent bite, consider your ongoing experience with this food. - Continue to note the temperature, texture, flavor, and intensity. - How does this food feel in your stomach? - How do you feel, looking at the remainder of your portion? - At what point do you begin to feel sated by this food?
+At what point do you feel entirely sated by this food? - At what point do you decide to stop eating this food? - 9.
+After eating, note how you feel. - Do you feel hungry, thirsty, satisfied, full, or overly full? - What is your emotional state? - 10.
 Close your eating activity with a deep breath before moving on with your day.